Map Options

 States that Criminalize Profanity

-In North Carolina, the law will find the person guilty of a class 3 misdemeanor if the person were to swear, yell or use profane language in the presence or earshot of two or more people.
+In North Carolina, a person may be found guilty of a class 3 misdemeanor if they swear, yell or use profane language in the presence or earshot of two or more people.
 In 2016, South Carolina defended a law in their governing documents that found a person guilty if that person was using profanity near a church or school.
-This was appealed but was sustained because they determined that the defendant had used "fighting words" within hearing distance of another person.
-In this case, freedom of speech is not usually assured.
+The case was appealed but was sustained because it was determined that the defendant had used "fighting words" within earshot of another person.
+In instances in which a threat of violence is implied, freedom of speech is not assured.

 History and Federal Stance on Profanity

-Until the 1970s, the United States government had found profanity and obscene language to be criminal acts in certain situations.
-While this may still apply to "fighting words," which can often be considered genuine threats to the safety of one's physical person, family, or valuable items, profane and obscene language is a gray area.
-Traditionally, it was unbecoming of a person to be boisterous, loud, or profane in public, especially in the presence of more vulnerable or distinguished persons.
-While this may still be culturally true in some respects today, the court has found that using profanity in most cases would be unconstitutional, as it goes against the first amendment.
+Until the 1970s, the United States government had found the use of profanity or obscene language to be a criminal act in certain situations.
+While this may still apply to "fighting words" and other speech that can be legally considered genuine threats to the safety of one's physical person, family, or property, general use of profane and obscene language is a legal gray area.
+It is generally considered unbecoming of a person to be boisterous, loud, or profane in public, especially in the presence of certain persons (many old profanity laws specifically address the use of profanity near women or children).
+However, modern courts have found that banning profanity outright would be unconstitutional in most cases, as a ban would violate the speaker's right to free speech, which is guaranteed by the first amendment.

 Profanity Laws by State 2024